matshidisokekana/nyc-green-taxi-analysis-report/README.md

 - *Avoids complex joins* in Power BI, improving performance for *large datasets*.
 - Suitable for *quick aggregations* and visual analysis.

+### *Insights and visualizations from the Power BI Dashboard *

+The Power BI report provides key insights into *NYC Green Taxi trips in 2023*, focusing on trip distribution by borough and zone.
+Below are the main takeaways:

+### *1. High Trip Volume in Key Boroughs*
+- *Manhattan, Queens, and Brooklyn* show the *highest trip counts* (6.1K, 6.1K, and 5.4K trips, respectively).
+- *Staten Island, EWR (Newark Airport), and Unknown zones* have significantly lower trip counts (<1K).
+- This suggests that *most Green Taxi trips happen in central NYC areas, while trips to **outer zones are rare*.

+### *2. Zone-Level Drop-Off Patterns*
+- The *bar chart of "Count of LocationID by Zone"* shows that some zones (e.g., Crown Heights, Astoria, and JFK Airport) have much higher trip counts than others.
+- This indicates *high passenger demand in specific areas, likely due to **residential, commercial, or transit hubs*.

+### *3. Drop-off (DOLocationID) vs. Pickup (PULocationID) Counts*
+- Some *drop-off counts (DOLocationID) exceed pickup counts (PULocationID)* in specific locations.
+- Example:
+  - *DOLocationID 41 (approx. 898K trips)* vs. *PULocationID 41 (1.3M trips)* → More pickups than drop-offs.
+  - This suggests that certain locations are *major taxi hubs*, where people frequently get taxis but don’t return via taxi (e.g., airports, train stations).

+### *4. Even Distribution of Drop-offs Across Boroughs*
+- The *pie chart shows an even split (12.5%) across boroughs*, meaning no single borough dominates drop-off activity.
+- However, some boroughs might have *more short-distance trips*, leading to a higher volume of drop-offs in localized areas.

+### *5. Total Trip Counts*
+- *Total Drop-offs: ~8.2 million*
+- *Total Pickups: ~15.5 million*
+- The gap suggests *many pickups are not necessarily matched with drop-offs in the same dataset*, which could be due to missing data, multiple trip segments, or different reporting methodologies.